influxdata/docs-v2/content/influxdb/cloud/api-guide/api-invocable-scripts/_index.md

 }
 ```

-The following example uses `/api/v2/scripts` to create the script and invoke the new script ID with `params`.
+The following example uses the `/api/v2/scripts` InfluxDB API endpoint to create the script and invoke the new script ID with `params`.
 ```sh
 {{% get-shared-text "api/v2.0/api-invocable-scripts/invoke_with_params.sh" %}}
 ```